How To Answer a Washington Debt Collection Court Summons

 How To Prepare for Court Appearances

 It’s normal to feel intimidated or overwhelmed when dealing with the court system.
-But many people find their confidence increases by spending a little time preparing and following some simple best practices, such as:
+Many people feel more confident after spending some time preparing.
+Common preparation steps include:

-Speak respectfully to the judge and other people in the courtroom.
+Speaking respectfully to the judge and others in the courtroom

-Be organized and bring copies of relevant documents to support your defenses.
+Bringing organized copies of documents that support your defenses

-Upsolve’s article on What Happens In Small Claims Court has other helpful tips.
+💡 Upsolve’s article on What Happens in Small Claims Court includes additional tips that many people find helpful.

 What Happens if You Don’t Respond to the Lawsuit?

-This allows the person or company suing you to request a court order for wage garnishment, a bank account levy, or a property lien.
+Once a default judgment is entered, the creditor may be able to ask the court for collection tools such as wage garnishment, a bank account levy, or a property lien.

 What Do I Do if the Court Already Issued a Default Judgment Against Me?